taskcluster/taskcluster-lib-api/README.md

 The first argument to `req.authorize` must be an object where the keys are parameters to the scope expression defined in the method definition.
-If any parameters are missing when you call this, the check will error unless you pass `options.allowLater`.
-This is only for special cases and should be rarely used.
+If any parameters are missing when you call this, the check will throw an error.
 The rules for how the scope expression defined in the method is transformed given a set of parameters is described above.

 To return a successful result with a JSON body, return `res.reply(result)`.